How Fast Can You Go On A Bike? All You need to know

 - Lighten up your existing bike

 Are you wondering whether or not to upgrade your existing bike?
 The first thing to check is the weight of the bike.
-If it weighs less than twenty pounds, it might be worth keeping as is without spending too much money on upgrades.
+If it weighs less than twenty pounds, it might be keeping as is without spending too much money on upgrades.
 Lightweight carbon-fiber bikes are very expensive, so if you already own a relatively lightweight model and aren’t carrying around extra weight, try making some of the improvements listed below before rushing out to buy a new bike.

 - Upgrade or replace components